William Rowe (Lord Mayor of London)

-Sir William Rowe was Sheriff of London in 1583 and Lord Mayor of London in 1592.
+Sir William Rowe was an English merchant and politician who served as the Sheriff of London in 1583 and Lord Mayor of London in 1592.
 He was Master of the Worshipful Company of Ironmongers and was knighted (between 24 April and 23 May) 1593.
 He died on 23 October 1593.

 Sir William's cousin Sir Thomas Rowe was also Lord Mayor of London, in 1568, as was Sir Thomas's son Henry Rowe in 1607.

-Marriage and Issue
+Marriage and issue

 William Rowe was married to Jane Lucar (daughter of Emanuel Lucar, Merchant Taylor of London, by his first wife Elizabeth, daughter of Paul Withypoll).